Al-Haqbani/z/README.md

 # EmploLeaksGuardian

 EmploLeaksGuardian is a lightweight Python tool that scans multiple platforms for leaked API keys or secrets.
-It now searches GitHub, DockerHub, HuggingFace, NPM, PyPI, Reddit and Pastebin by performing real HTTP requests.
+It now searches GitHub, **GitLab**, DockerHub, HuggingFace, NPM, PyPI, Reddit and Pastebin by performing real HTTP requests.
 In addition, a **Smart JS Scanner** can crawl JavaScript files from any domain (including optional subdomains and archived copies via the Wayback Machine).

 The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.

 It can optionally search employees automatically by inspecting the contributors of a repository you provide.
 A modern web interface on `localhost:8000` lets you run scans and view results.
-The UI is styled with Bootstrap for a clean look.
+The UI is styled with Bootstrap for a clean look and now lets you toggle AI verification, commit scanning and silent mode directly from your browser.
 Leak results may also be verified by a free AI classifier.
-When enabled from the prompts, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.
+When enabled from the prompts or the web form, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.

 ## Usage